 Sensitivity – Set the panorama’s sensitivity to the movement of the mouse.
 A low sensitivity will cause the panorama to move slowly with the mouse’s movement.

 Inertia – When this is enabled, the panorama will slowly come to a stop - as if it has mass.
 If not enabled, it will stop immediately.

 Mouse – Mouse controls.

 Disable - Select to disable interactivity with the panorama via the mouse.

-Invert control - Select this (selected by default) to invert the mouse control.
+Drag Mode - Select this (selected by default) to invert the mouse control.
 When inverted, dragging the panorama with the mouse will drag it in the same direction as the mouse.
 Also, to move the panorama, the user must click and drag (like Google Street View).

 Rubber band effect at limits - Select this to enable the rubber band effect so that the panorama can be dragged or pulled beyond it’s viewing limit.
 Once the mouse or finger releases, the panorama will bounce back to it’s original viewing limit.

 - Toggle Fullscreen - Selects the fullscreen mode on double-click or double-tap when using a touch screen device.
 With this option, a skin is not required to enter and exit Fullscreen mode.